xchainjs/xchainjs-lib/xchainjs-tools/txJammer/README.md

 #### Example 3

 Runs random txs with a monetary value between 1-3 USD for 60 secs with a pause between actions of 2 secs, but run in "estimate only" mode ( does not submit the txs)

+Additionally, a specfic **Transfer Config** specified with --configTransfer, specifies the following:

+- BNB.BNB transfers should have a probabilistic weight of 300
+- BCH.BCH transfers should have a probabilistic weight of 200
+- all other asset transfers should have a probabilistic weight of 50

-Additionally, a specfic action config specifies the following
+Additionally, a specfic **AddLP Config** specified with --configAddLp, specifies the following:

-- transfer should have a probabilistic weight of 100
+- BTC.BTC addLp should have a probabilistic weight of 300
-- addLp should have a probabilistic weight of 0
+- BCH.BCH addLp should have a probabilistic weight of 200
+- no other other assetwill be selected to addLp

+Additionally, a specfic **WithdrawLP Config** specified with --configWithdrawLp, specifies the following:

-- withdrawLp should have a probabilistic weight of 100
+- BTC.BTC WithdrawLP should have a probabilistic weight of 300
-- swap should have a probabilistic weight of 100
+- BCH.BCH addLp should have a probabilistic weight of 200
+- no other other assetwill be selected to withdrawLp

 ```bash
 yarn ts-node txJammerCommander.ts \